Part of moving to LA involves deciding where to live in Los Angeles

 When people ask where to live in Los Angeles, Glendale is a North Hollywood neighborhood that often pops up.
 This area is famous for being the heart of LA’s Armenian population.
 As a result, it offers diversity and a feeling of community that makes it perfect for families.
 However, keep in mind that Glendale is about 30 minutes from downtown.
 This is perfect for people who don’t mind a little commute.

-This LA neighborhood is famous for offering views of the Verdugo Mountains and beautiful parks like Griffith Park on its border.
+This LA neighborhood is famous for offering views of the Verdugo Mountains and beautiful parks like Brand Park and, of course, Griffith Park on its border.
 This park features more than 4,200 acres of natural terrain and landscaped park and picnic areas.
 It also holds the honor of being one of the United States’ largest municipal parks that offers urban wilderness areas.
 Many people enjoy hiking the hills and valleys to check out the wildlife.

 Glendale is also renowned for offering amazing Middle Eastern food.
 Great eateries include Raffi’s Place and Skaf’s Lebanese Cuisine.
 However, Mini Kabob is the one that truly stands out.
 It might not look like much from the outside with its no-frills storefront, but this family-run Armenian joint serves up some of the best kebabs and salads in this major city.